 Let’s kick this off by saying that this recipe made my house smell so incredible!
 Freshly baked bread is amazeballs!
 I wasn’t sure what to have for dinner and then I got that brinner (breakfast for dinner) craving.
 I also had a bag of Bob’s Red Mill Gluten Free Bread Mix in my pantry.
 I will tell you this too, I am always looking for a reason to put my apron on and get busy in the kitchen.
-So my Tuesday afternoon was spent working on a loaf of cinnamon, raisin, and ground flaxseed bread.
+So my Tuesday afternoon was spent working on a loaf of cinnamon, raisin, and ground flaxseed bread that I created with Bob’s Red Mill bread mix.
 This bread was simple to make and actually fun.
 I made the bread with the intention of using it for French Toast.
 I always enjoy making my own bread for French Toast.
 It is a rewarding feeling making an entire meal from scratch.
 I think the use of Chef Shamy’s amazing butter really helped make this bread extra special.

 This bread mix is versatile.
 The first time I used theÂ Bob’s Red Mill Gluten-Free Bread MixÂ to make a blackberry lemon loaf of bread.
 Having a KitchenAid Stand Mixer really comes in handy to make recipes like this.
 I was so extremely satisfied with this bread mix so I had to give it a whirl again.
 This time around I used Chef Shamy’s Honey Butter – Cinnamon and Brown Sugar.
 What a genius idea to pair the mix with the butter.
 That butter is my jam!
 I have fallen in love with every Chef Shamy flavor.